 Volunteering is a great way to get out and about in your local community, helping others whilst you have fun and make new friends.
 Working at Hop Skip & Jump is truly a rewarding experience and will look great on your CV, so why not give us a call and find out where you could fit in?
 There are plenty of roles – if you have the skills, a smiley face and positive attitude then we would love to hear from you!

 Our centres are always on the lookout for new playworker volunteers, to help us out from time to time and on a flexible basis.
 You’ll be joining a friendly and caring team who will support you as you help make sure Hop Skip & Jump is a safe and fun space for young people with disabilities.

 If you would like to gain some valuable experience of working with children and adults with additional needs, this is a great opportunity!
 Please contact your nearest centre to find out more.

-If you would be happy to assist with occasional charity collections and events in your area, or would like to organise your own collection in aid of HSJ, please contact our events coordinator: firstname.lastname@example.org
+If you would be happy to assist with occasional charity collections and events in your area, or would like to organise your own collection or event in aid of HSJ, please contact our events coordinator: firstname.lastname@example.org

 What our volunteers say

 Adele’s Story – ‘I very much enjoyed working with you and your staff and meeting such special children.
 It really is a fantastic organisation, and working there over the summer I was able to see the amazing benefits it has for the children as well as their families.
 I would love to return to Hop Skip and Jump at some point in the future.’

 Lynne’s Story – ‘I love working at Hop Skip and Jump with the children and adults; there is always something to make you smile.’